APIv4 (Draft)#

 immediately invalidates any previously obtained

-VPN configuration files that belong to the same OAuth authorization.
+VPN configuration that belongs to the same OAuth authorization.

 The POST